wprender/cloudbreak-docs/docs/blueprint/short_blueprint.md

 The host groups in the JSON will be mapped to a set of instances when starting the cluster.
 Besides this the services and components will also be installed on the corresponding nodes.
 Blueprints can be modified later from the Ambari UI.

->**NOTE** Not necessary to define all the configuration in the blueprint.
+>**NOTE:** It is not necessary to define all the configuration in the blueprint.
 If a configuration is missing, Ambari will fill that with a default value.

 If `Public in account` is checked all the users belonging to your account will be able to use this blueprint to